The Abbott Institute

 The Robert S. Abbott Race Unity Institute envisions a community where healing and reconciliation are commonplace amongst people of all identities, social justice is upheld and honored, and people honestly engage in history in order to live more truthfully in the present.
 Ultimately, we strive to influence thought, which leads to changed hearts, which leads to changed behavior.
 As such:

-Robert S Abbott was a native son of the Golden Isles.
-He started a newspaper empire "with a quarter".
+Robert S Abbott was a native son of the Golden Isles, Georgia, he started a newspaper empire with a quarter.
 He influenced the lives of millions.
-His struggles to shine light on the principles of justice and righteousness, his education of his race to demand their right to equality, his ceaseless efforts to make the world aware of the atrocities his race endured; these battles he waged nearly a century ago.
+His struggles to shine light on the principles of justice and righteousness, his education of his race to demand their right to equality, his ceaseless efforts to make the world aware of the atrocities his race endured; these battles he waged more than a century ago.

-A Chicago school was named in his honor; Robert S. Abbott Elementary located at 3630 S. Wells.
+A school was named in his honor; Robert S. Abbott Elementary located at 3630 S. Wells.

 - - read a comprehensive article on the life of Robert S Abbott written by Bruce Whitmore, Past President

 WE WOULD LOVE TO HEAR FROM YOU!